18 Dover St, Norwell, MA 02061, USA

 Habitats and Wildlife

 Pine and oak forest, with some maple, hickory, and beech.
 Look for brook, tiger, and rainbow trout in the ponds, and striped bass in the North River.
 Ducks are a common sight on Gordon’s Pond.
 Take a seat on a trailside bench, or at the boathouse, and be on the lookout for wading birds, hawks, and kingfishers.
 It’s common to see osprey and red-tailed hawks here, hunting for fish and small animals.
 In the wetlands, look for beaver dams and fiddlehead ferns.
 Toward the end of the day, listen for the hooting of owls and the peeping of frogs.
 In the cooler months, especially on sunny days, don’t be surprised if you see harbor seals in the water, or sunning themselves on the rocks near the boat house.

-Second Herring Brook runs through the Norris Reservation.
+Second Herring Brook flows through the Norris Reservation.
 Herring swim up the North River and into Second Herring Brook to spawn.
 This run is now fairly depleted, and not monitored.
-The best chance of seeing herring at this site is in May, in the flowing waters downstream of the Gordon Pond dam, as the fish are the bluebacks that run later in the season.
+The best chance of seeing herring at this site is in May, look for blueback herring in the flowing waters downstream of the Gordon Pond dam (they run later in the season than alewives).
 Stand on the dam and look downstream, and let us know if you see any!
 Unfortunately, expanding the spawning area above the dam is not advisable at this time.
 The pond is beloved, and the dam is not appropriate for a fish ladder.

 Boat Launch: No